King County Council narrowly votes to oust director of law enforcement oversight

 Jacobs had filed a $2 million tort claim against the county alleging she has been the victim of gender and sex discrimination from within the King County Sheriff’s Office since taking the director’s job in 2016.

-In a statement Tuesday, Jacobs said she believes that she has made “significant progress” toward police accountability in the past four years, and noted that “Standing up to those to hold power is never easy, but always necessary.”
+In a statement Tuesday, Jacobs said she believes that she has made “significant progress” toward police accountability in the past four years, and noted that “Standing up to those who hold power is never easy, but always necessary.”

 She expressed thanks to her supporters, including members of the council “who stood up for me in the face of political pressure.”